Chief Jay Eagle: January Smackdown

-Tarheel Championship Wrestling (2022-present)
+Tarheel Championship Wrestling (2022)

 As of 2022, Eagle still wrestles for the promotion at 69 years old based in North Carolina.

 Personal life

 Bragg graduated in 1972 from Boiling Springs High School in Boiling Springs, South Carolina.
 After high school Bragg went to work as a roofer.

 Bragg is married to Rhonda Bragg and they have 4 children.
 Bragg's wife Rhonda briefly tried being a valet and an announcer.
-Bragg's son Jeremy followed in his father's footsteps and also pursued a career in professional wrestling, performing as E.Z.
-Money.
+Bragg's son Jeremy followed in his father's footsteps and also pursued a career in professional wrestling, performing as Dusty Money.
 Bragg's daughter Amanda Martin helped him by working behind the counter for APW.
-Bragg's youngest son is Dustin Bragg.
+Bragg's youngest son is Dustin Bragg AKA Dusty Money.

 Bragg's oldest child, his daughter Brandy Bragg died at the age of 22 in a traffic collision on September 19, 1997.
 A drunk driver who had 3 previous drunk driving convictions crashed his rollback wrecker into Brandy Bragg's Geo Metro killing her.
 The drunk driver was sentenced to 25 years in prison, the maximum penalty.

 Bragg's religious views are Christian.

 Bragg owns a gym and a roofing company called Bragg Roofing.

 Over the course of his wrestling career Bragg has had many injuries including; broken fingers, ribs, nose and a ruptured Achilles tendon that kept him out of wrestling for 10 months.
 After having surgery to repair herniated discs in his back doctors advised Bragg to discontinue wrestling, however Bragg continued wrestling regularly against their advice.